top of page

 If you have questions or concerns about the operation of a drone, for your safety and that of others, it is best to wait until the drone has landed before approaching the pilot.
 Most will be delighted to speak with you, answer any questions, and address any concerns you may have.

-Please keep in mind that distracting the pilot can create a hazardous situation, and interfering with the flight could result in you being held liable for any damage.
+Please keep in mind that distracting the pilot can create a hazardous situation.
+Interfering with the pilot or the drone could result in criminal charges and civil liability.

 Safety is our first priority, and our operations are carried out in full compliance with the law.